 According to Charles Czeisler, M.D., chief of the Division of Sleep and Circadian Disorders at Brigham and Women’s Hospital in Boston, these glasses should block almost all blue light to be effective.

 Our eyes are sensitive to a small region of the electromagnetic spectrum.

 Visible light corresponds to a wavelength of 400 – 700 nanometers (nm).

 Visible blue light has a wavelength of about 475 nm.
 The most disruptive range of blue light is considered to be between 450 to 510 nm.

 Theoretically, the later in the evening it is—the further you are past sunset—the more blue light you want your glasses to filter.

 My Top Picks for the Best Blue Light Blocking Glasses

-I’ve purchased over ten different pairs of the best blue light blocking glasses to experiment with and use.
-I’ve tested each of them with two methods described below.
+I’ve purchased over a dozen different pairs of the best blue light blocking glasses to experiment with and use.
+I’ve tested each of them with the two methods described below.

 Night Shades Blue Blocking Amber Glasses by Spectra479